dtbinh/cocoma-1/base-mas-pc-pucrs-2015/readme.txt

 - vehicle.asl: the main source code for the agents (see comments in the file)
 - common-plans.asl: the main plans (to start deciding a what to do in a step)
-- common-select-goal.asl: select the action for the current situation
+- car.asl, drone.asl, truck.asl and motorcycle.asl: for specific plans for each agent type.